Emilia Fox: Career

 She narrated the Doctor Who character Lady Winters in the Doctor Who Adventure Game, The Gunpowder Plot, (2011).
 She had previously played Berenice in the Eighth Doctor audio drama Nevermore.

 In 2015, she appeared as Julia Swetlove in the BBC's dramatisation of J. K. Rowling's book The Casual Vacancy.
 The following year, she appeared in series 2 of The Tunnel as Vanessa Hamilton.

 In 2016–18 she starred as Sam Vincent in Delicious, a Sky television drama.
 Silent Witness, in which Fox stars, resumed on BBC1 in January 2018.

 In 2019, Fox co-presented the BBC documentary Jack the Ripper – The Case Reopened, alongside criminologist David Wilson.
 In 2021, Fox and Wilson teamed up to present a full series of documentaries looking at cold cases, titled In the Footsteps of Killers.
-The second series is due to air January 2023.
+The second series aired in January 2023.
+The third in 2025.

 Personal life

-In 2000, Fox was engaged to the comedian Vic Reeves; she subsequently dated Toby Mott.
+In 2000, Fox was engaged to comedian Vic Reeves; she subsequently dated Toby Mott.

-In July 2005, she married the British actor Jared Harris, the son of the Irish actor Richard Harris.
+In July 2005, she married British actor Jared Harris, the son of Irish actor Richard Harris.
 The couple announced their separation in 2008, and Harris filed for divorce in January 2009.
 The divorce followed the breakdown of their long-distance relationship and her 2007 miscarriage.

 Following her separation from Harris, Fox began a relationship with actor Jeremy Gilley, and in May 2010 it was reported that Fox was pregnant with their child.
-In November 2010, Fox gave birth to a daughter named Rose.
-They split up in 2011.
+In November 2010, Fox gave birth to a daughter.
+Fox and Gilley split up in 2011.

-She dated chef Marco Pierre White from 2012 to 2016, and Luc Chaudhary from 2019 to 2020.
-She is married to TV producer Jonathan Stadlen.
+She dated chef Marco Pierre White from 2012 to 2016 and Luc Chaudhary from 2019 to 2020.
+She is currently in a relationship with TV producer Jonathan Stadlen.

-Fox is a patron of the environmental and human rights charity the Environmental Justice Foundation.
-She is also a patron of the drug, alcohol and gambling addiction charity DrugFam.
+Fox is a patron of the drug, alcohol, and gambling addiction charity DrugFam.